temp-somelk/dotfiles/readme.md

 - [ ] Revise drivers and packages
 - [ ] Configure neovim
 - [ ] Configure rtorrent
+- [ ] Set up hardware acceleration for firefox
+- [ ] Set up hardware acceleration for wf-recorder (using hevc, preferably)
 - [ ] Revise the entire repo and remove bloat from config files
 - [x] Timed wallpapers (changed to random, because userspace systemd timers are messy)
 - [x] userChrome.css for firefox (Slowed down startup time and syntax keeps changing, so used themes instead)